Clinical trials are essential for advancing and improving cancer care and, consequently, patient care paths.

 - right of portability, enabling you to obtain data you have personally provided to the establishment

 - right to limit the processing of data, in particular should the latter be called into question

 You also have the right, at any time, to object to complementary use of data included in your medical record, within the conditions set forth by the GDPR.

 Your data is only used if you have not, in the past, objected to such use.
 Should you wish to object, call into question or complain with regard to your rights, please contact the establishment’s data protection officer: email@example.com

 In accordance with currently applicable regulations, all research initiated by the centre, covered by the CNIL MR004 reference methodology or by CEREES-CNIL authorisation and of which you have not been directly informed by means of personal delivery or provision of an associated information notice, is recorded on the Unicancer reference website: ‘Mes données de santé’ (My Health Data):

 Patient information workshop

 Within the framework of our ‘ERI Encounters for Patients’, the Clinical Research team regularly coordinates a workshop entitled: Taking part in a clinical trial.
 This 1 hour and 30 minute workshop is organised in the form of a videoconference during the Covid-19 pandemic.

-ERI workshop – ‘Taking part in a clinical trial’.
-Next session: wait for the forthcoming encounters programme, to be published in the autumn of 2021.
-For further information and to book, contact the Information and Encounters Area (ERI) at the Centre François Baclesse: +33(0)2 31 45 50 64 / email@example.com
+ERI encounter ‘Taking part in a clinical trial’.
+For further information and to book to attend the next session, contact the Information and Encounters Area (ERI) at the Centre François Baclesse: +33(0)2 31 45 50 64 / firstname.lastname@example.org